Syrian borders in rebel hands, battles in Damascus

 Thursday's failed U.N.
 Security Council resolution, which would have extended a small, unarmed U.N. monitoring mission, was the third that has been vetoed by Russia and China.

-To replace the vetoed text, Britain proposed a four-paragraph resolution that would at least extend the expiring mandate of the monitors for 30 days.
-Russia's ambassador said he would ask Moscow to consider it.
+The Security Council was set for another showdown on Friday over new rival resolutions intended to simply extend the mission.
+Pakistan, with the support of Russia, is proposing a 45-day extension, while Britain has put forward a 30-day extension.

+After negotiations late on Thursday, it was unclear if either measure had enough backing to pass - at least nine votes and no vetoes by the United States, Britain, France, Russia or China.
+The Security Council is scheduled to vote on Friday.

-(Additional reporting by Oliver Holmes, Samia Nakhoul and Dominic Evans in Beirut, Suleiman Al-Khalidi in Cilvegozu, Turkey; Writing by Peter Graff; Editing by Andrew Roche)
+(Additional reporting by Oliver Holmes, Samia Nakhoul and Dominic Evans in Beirut, Suleiman Al-Khalidi in Cilvegozu, Turkey, and Michelle Nichols at the United Nations; Writing by Peter Graff; Editing by Andrew Roche and Peter Cooney)